stevegee1/JWT_NodeJS/README.md

 # JWT_NodeJS

-## this app basically looks into JSON Web Token in authentication- protecting specified routes using token (valid ones)
+## this app basically looked into JSON Web Token in authentication- protecting specified routes using token (valid ones)